pnp/cli-microsoft365/docs/docs/cmd/spo/eventreceiver/eventreceiver-remove.md

 : The scope.
 Can be either "site" or "web".
 Defaults to "web".
 Only applicable when not specifying any of the list properties.

 `--confirm`
-: Don't prompt for confirming removing the event receiver
+: Don't prompt for confirmation.

 --8<-- "docs/cmd/_global.md"